A periodic interest payment that the bondholder receives during the time between when the bond is issued and when it matures.

 Simply put, the yield on a bond is the rate of return received from the investment.
 In the BYPRP approach, we use a bond's yield to maturity, which is the discount rate at which the sum of all future cash flows from the bond (coupon payments and principal payments) are equal to the price of the bond.
 This is also referred to as the internal rate of return (IRR).

 The equity risk premium is essentially the return that stocks are expected to receive in excess of the risk-free interest rate.
 The normal historical equity risk premium for all equities has been just over 6%.
 In general, an equity's risk premium will be between 5% and 7%.
 Common methods for estimating the equity risk premium include:

 The Fed Model (forward operating earnings yield [earnings per share divided by share price] minus the 10-year U.S. Treasury Bond yield)

 The dividend yield plus projected earnings growth, minus the 10-year Treasury yield

 The historical stock returns minus the 10-year Treasury yield

+Estimating the value of an equity using the bond yield plus risk premium approach has its drawbacks.
 We can only utilize the BYPRP approach if the entity has publicly traded debt, and it does not produce as accurate an estimate as the capital asset pricing model or discounted cash flow analysis.

+Moreover, equity risk premium estimates can be highly inaccurate, while also varying wildly depending on which model is used.
 It can be very difficult to get an accurate estimate of the risk premium on an equity, having a duration of roughly 50 years, using a risk-free rate of such short duration as a 10-year Treasury bond.